Galaxy S20, Z Flip, Galaxy Buds Plus: What we expect at Feb. 11 reveal

 If there are two things you can count on seeing at a Samsung event, it's a slew of new cases and a fresh wireless charging pad.
 I'm looking forward to seeing cases for the Galaxy Z Flip, which will probably be a two-piecer as for the Galaxy Fold.
 Fingers crossed for a faster wireless charging pad in addition to the high-capacity fast chargers (25- to 45-watt) that come with the Galaxy S20 trio.

-Discuss: Galaxy S20, Z Flip, Galaxy Buds Plus: Everything we expect from Samsung's Feb.
-11 event
+Discuss: Galaxy S20, Z Flip, Galaxy Buds Plus: Everything we expect from Samsung Unpacked

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.